hazelcast/hazelcast-jet-reference-manual/docs/03_Quickstart_-_Word_Count/01_Populating_Data.md

    + "evil, in the superlative degree of comparison only.");
 ```

-You might wonder why we are using a map for a sequence of lines.
-The
+You might wonder why we are using a map instead of a list for a sequence
-reason is that the complete list is stored on a single cluster member,
+of lines.
+Hazelcast stores the complete list on a single cluster member,
-whereas the map is sharded according to each entry's key and distributed
+whereas the map is sharded by the entry's key and distributed across the
-across the cluster.
+cluster.
+When a Jet job uses a Hazelcast map as its data source, it
+automatically leverages data locality by reading on each node only the
+data stored on that node.